 When organisations are often too ponderous to innovate, what proven approaches exist to bridge the internal gap between the opposing needs of entrepreneurialism and operationalism?

 This talk will explore emerging approaches that utilise the internal tensions between innovators and conservative communities.
-We’ll explore the importance of designing for team structures and communication pathways that are driven by cognitive load and end-to-end value creation.
+We’ll explore the importance of designing for team structures and communication pathways that are driven by cognitive load, social capital and end-to-end value creation.

 These approaches create the conditions that will support risk-taking, enable greater agility and increase market competitiveness.